 – Veronica Matthews, Torch Executive Coach

-This article was featured in the Torch People Development newsletter, Curiouser.
-Each month, we deliver the latest research, stories, questions, and insights about the art and science of people development to your inbox.
-Sign-up and join a community of people passionate about growth, learning and leadership.
+This article was featured in Torch’s newsletter, Curiouser.
+Each month, we deliver the latest research, stories, questions, and insights about the art and science of coaching to your inbox.
+Sign-up and join a community of people who are passionate about growth, learning, and leadership.